Louis Gabriel: Family heritage

+Charles was part of a large family.

 Historical backdrop

 Louis Gabriel's life also coincided with a crucial period when Gundagai was cemented into the Australian mythology through stories, poetry, events and reportage.
 He lived there when the town asserted itself, perhaps vaguely at first, to be typically Australian: democratic, equal, rugged and practical.

 Career

 He practiced in Gundagai from 1887 to his death in 1927.
 He became Gundagai Hospital's chief (and sole) medico in 1889.
 The 1890s depression hit the subscription-based funding of the hospital, and several disputes with the Management Committee led to his sacking.
 It was another five years before he regained the position, after an extended period of bitter conflict with fellow doctor and rival to the hospital position, Dr O'Dwyer.
 Louis Gabriel held this position until his death in 1927.